-Illustrated Guide to Neck and Nape Piercings
+An Illustrated Guide to Neck and Nape Piercings

 An ex-girlfriend of mine decided to get the back of her neck pierced in 2003.
-It was a spur of the moment decision, made mostly because she already had jewelry in her tongue and lip, and multiple piercings in her ears, and was staunchly against piercing her navel but still craving more metal.
+It was a spur of the moment decision made mostly because she already had jewelry in her tongue and lip, multiple piercings in her ears, and was staunchly against piercing her navel but still craving more metal.
 This isn't a piercing you can just get done anywhere.
-Neck and nape piercings fall under the vast category of "surface piercings", and should only be done by an experienced body mod technician.
+Neck and nape piercings fall under the vast category of "surface piercings," and should only be done by an experienced body mod technician.

-An uneducated piercer will try to do a surface piercing with the straight barbells typically used in regular piercings.
-This almost always fails because the jewelry is totally inflexible--it migrates around the skin as it is rejected by the body, resulting in extreme irritation and possible scarring.
+An uneducated piercer might try to do a surface piercing with the straight barbells typically used in regular piercings.
+This almost always fails because the jewelry is totally inflexible—it migrates around the skin as it is rejected by the body, resulting in extreme irritation and possible scarring.
 The key to a successful neck or nape piercing is to find a reputable piercer who uses a staple-shaped surface bar for the piercing.
 They are specifically intended for surface piercings and their unique design was created to promote the natural healing process.
 Unless you are getting pierced by an experienced piercer, your neck piercing will almost always run the risk of surface piercing rejection.

-A neck piercing, sometimes also referred to as a madison, is typically positioned on the front of the neck, often in the fleshy part just between your collarbones.
-It can also refer to any piercing that is on the front or sides of the entire neck, from the adam's apple (if you're male) down to the collarbone, across to the hairline and up to the ears.
+A neck piercing, sometimes also referred to as a Madison, is typically positioned on the front of the neck, often in the fleshy part just between your collarbones.
+It can also refer to any piercing that is on the front or sides of the entire neck, from the Adam's apple (if you're male) down to the collarbone across to the hairline and up to the ears.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.